Airbnb Account Hacked? Here’s What To Do

 Once you’ve done a number of successful bookings on Airbnb, it becomes easy to let your guard down and risk getting your Airbnb account hacked.
 While you may trust your guests with codes for your Airbnb lockbox and your Wi-Fi password, that is about where it should stop.

 Sure, the sharing economy is built on trust, but, at the end of the day, renting out an Airbnb remains a business built on the principle of delivering a service in exchange for a fee.
-You would be surprised to find out that some would go to great lengths to “break into your business” to steal that revenue or get access to your bank info, credit card information, and other personal details.
+You would be surprised to find out to which great lengths some guests might go to “break into your business” by stealing revenue or accessing your bank info, credit card data, and other personal details.

-To help you reduce the chances of waking up to a hacked account, here are the best practices to implement to avoid security issues and steps to take if you fall victim.
+To help you reduce the chances of waking up to a hacked account, here are the best practices to implement and steps to take if you fall victim.

 How Fraudsters Hack Into Your Airbnb Account

 There are a number of ways that fraudsters can use to gain access to your Airbnb account information.
+Hacker's activity can include changing account details, making unauthorized bookings, or accessing personal data.
 Here are three of the most common ways:

 Phishing